Currently, students in all grades are in a face-to-face learning model at WEM.

 Following Minnesota’s Safe Learning Plan, school districts and charter schools began the 2020-21 school year in one of three models: in-person learning, hybrid learning, or distance learning.
 On August 31, the WEM school board approved a learning model for the start of the 2020-2021 school year.
-Kindergarten through grade 6 will be back in the school buildings full time.
-Grades 7 through 12 will be doing a hybrid model with both in-person and distance learning.
+Kindergarten through grade 6 were brought back in the school buildings full time.
+Grades 7 through 12 did a hybrid model with both in-person and distance learning.
 Read the WEM Safe Return to School Plan 2020-2021 for details, including scenario descriptions, fall entrance conferences, and plans for transportation, sanitation/safety, food service, mental health, health/safety, School Age Care (SAC), and MSHSL sponsored activities.

 Conferences were held the week of September 8-11.
 Our first official day of school with students was Monday, September 14, 2020.
 See the WEM 2020-21 Academic Calendar for more information.
 Parents are encouraged to check their email messages often as details and developments will be forthcoming.